Russell-Waterhouse/blog/content/post/most_prolific_webdev_myth.md

 The cool thing about the cloud is that you pay for CPU and memory.

 This means if your server process uses less memory, you spend less money.
-Often, by a lot.
+Often by a lot.

 If you're running your server process serverless, every megabyte of memory you don't use you aren't charged for.

 If you're running kubernetes, every megabyte you save, you save at least twice, because you always have at least two pods running.
-This means saving memory can usually save you a VM size.
+This means saving memory can usually save you a VM size, if not several.

 If you're buying your own servers and not in the cloud, you're paying RAM prices directly.
 You can't escape the savings from using less memory.